 What a strange description.
 Will it mean your puppy will actually turn out ugly?
 Definitely NOT!
-He may seem a little scraggly but still cute, in an initial period of time but never ugly.
+For an initial period of time, he may seem a little scraggly, but never ugly.
 The Pomeranian is among the most beautiful of all dog breeds anywhere on the planet and its regarded as a “necessary evil.”
 It’s simple one step along the path towards your beloved pet’s becoming the amazing fluffy dog that she or he will become in time.

 Where And When Does This Happen?

 The worst time of their “ugly” period is when they’re between 4-10 months old.
 After 10 months, their coat is full and thick once more as they regain their good looks.

 Looking After Your Pom During The “Puppy Uglies.”